-This post was originally written in 2014, using a technique that only easily allows testing on Ubuntu 12.04; since then, I've been adapting many of my roles (e.g. geerlingguy.apache) to use a Docker container-based testing approach, so I can have Travis run multi-platform tests on CentOS 6/7 and Ubuntu 12.04/14.04 (or other OSes as long as there's a decent base image).
-I will be writing a new blog post on the process soon, but for now, check out this post from the Ansible Blog: Testing Ansible roles with Docker.
+This post was originally written in 2014, using a technique that only easily allows testing on Ubuntu 12.04; since then, I've been adapting many of my roles (e.g. geerlingguy.apache) to use a Docker container-based testing approach, and I've written a new blog post that details the new technique: How I test Ansible configuration on 7 different OSes with Docker.

 Since I'm now maintaining 37 roles on Ansible Galaxy, there's no way I can spend as much time reviewing every aspect of every role when doing maintenance, or checking out pull requests to improve the roles.
 Automated testing using a continuous integration tool like Travis CI (which is free for public projects and integrated very well with GitHub) allows me to run tests against my Ansible roles with every commit and be more assured nothing broke since the last commit.

 Plus, I love the small endorphin kick induced by seeing the green "build passing" icon on my project's home page.

 There are four main things I make sure I test when building and maintaining an Ansible role:

 - The role's syntax (are all the .yml files formatted correctly?).

 - Whether the role will run through all the included tasks without failing.

 - The role's idempotence (if run again, the role should not make any changes!).

 - The role's success (does the role do what it should be doing?).

 Ultimately, the most important aspect is #4, because what's the point of a role if it doesn't do what you want it to do (e.g. start a web server, configure a database, deploy an app, etc.)?